-“Love to all.
+Love to all.

 Well after dark, the tanks stopped at Binalonan for an hour before continuing their movement north in total darkness.
-At Manaoag, the tanks were met by a truck full of gasoline-driven by Cpl.
+At Manaoag, the tanks were met by a truck full of gasoline driven by Cpl.
 Russell Vertuno.
 After refueling, the tank crews retired for the night.
 At six in the morning, the tanks continued their journey through Pozurubio and on into Rosario.
 North of Pozurubio, the tanks came under the observation of Japanese reconnaissance planes, which observed them until they entered the town at about nine in the morning.

 At Rosario, Ben’s detachment was informed that the 26th Cavalry Philippine Scouts was engaged with advanced Japanese patrols.
 At ten or ten-thirty in the morning, Ben was given warning orders from Captain Hanes to attack the Japanese.
 Ben met with General Weaver, who wanted him to attack the Japanese at Agoo, 12 kilometers to the north and west of Damaris on the coastal road.
 They were to proceed ten kilometers further north to the barrio of Aringay and destroy the enemy forces there.
 It was believed that the Japanese had not been able to bring in their artillery and tanks.

+At about eleven in the morning, Ben’s tanks left Rosario and were attacked by Japanese planes.
+Bombs dropped by the planes exploded alongside Ben’s tank.
+Since they were fragmentation bombs, they did no damage.
+At Damortis, his tanks turned to the north and proceeded toward Agoo.
 Just north of Damortis, a scout car of the 26th Cavalry was parked.
 An American officer informed Ben that the Japanese were a half-mile ahead.
 The tanks proceeded north at a speed of fifteen miles an hour.
 At this time, Ben tried a trial shot with the 37mm cannon.
 This resulted in the cannon locking in recoil evidently locked out of battery.
 The gun would stay jammed throughout the coming engagement.

 The Japanese infantry had deployed off the road and hit the dirt very fast.
 Pvt.
 Louis Zelis, Ben’s tank driver, began to weave the tank so that the stationary machine guns could fire upon the ditches more effectively.
 Cpl.
-John Cahill‘s bow gun kept jamming, but he still went through several 100 round belts of ammunition.
+John Cahill‘s bow gun kept jamming, but he still went through several 100-round belts of ammunition.
 Pvt.
 Steve Gados did a good job of keeping Pvt.
-Zelis’s guns loaded resulting with him going through 1000 rounds of ammunition.
+Zelis’s guns loaded resulting in him going through 1000 rounds of ammunition.
 Ben was manning the coaxially mounted machine gun in the turret.
 After a while, because of problems, Ben had to pull the bolt back by hand before each shot.